developwithpurpose/front-end-developer-exercise/app/README.markdown

 ### Javascript

 First I need to add an eventListener to each a tag on the page.
 When I hijack the call what do I need to do?
 First Prevent the default behavior of the anchor tag.
 Next I need to figure out what anchor is currently showing as active and which anchor element the user has selected.
 I decided to break down the styling into 2 functions.
 1 that changes the styling for the navigation and 1 that changes the current baby step being shown.
 Orginally I thought about using regex to change the src image from blue to grey when the user clicked on a new anchor tag, but this was taking to much time, so I decided to toggle images when the user selects a new anchor tag, and if time allowes I will revisit this idea.

+### Friends Section

+Originally I was using fetch to make the call for json data, but fetch does not work correctly in IE, so I had to use jquery to fetch data.